im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 - accidentally warped using the planet warps and I freaked out because I had no idea what happened, I hadn't learned how to warp at the White Hole station yet.
 I wandered out of the warp and back in without knowing and it warped me back.
 I figured it was some weird time and place thing.

-- launching your spaceship going into the map and then setting auto pilot just to have you crash back into Herathome just because you didn't quite escape its orbit its always a funny experience.
+- launching your spaceship going into the map and then setting auto pilot just to have you crash back into Timberhearth just because you didn't quite escape its orbit its always a funny experience.

 - arriving at the sun station and opening the hatch having it fall away and the music start to swell was really cool.
 Jumping out into zero G and believing I was just gonna float to the other side was very scary